JeremyLikness/AngularRoutes/README.md

 AngularRoutes
 =============

-Demonstrates how to use various options for routing in Angular
+Demonstrates how to use various options for routing in Angular, both ngRoute and Angular Ui-Route.